Bánh Khọt Recipe (Vietnamese Crispy Rice Cakes)

 Cook the cakes:

-Mix your batter well before pouring each time into molds (the mixture settles quickly).
 Pour in the batter to fill each well halfway.
-Immediately top with a shrimp, a sprinkle of scallions, and a crack of optional black pepper.
+Immediately top with a shrimp, a sprinkle of scallions, and a crack of black pepper.

 Crisp them up:

-Cover with a lid and let them steam for about 3 minutes to partially cook the shrimp.
-Remove the lid and continue cooking until the edges turn golden and lacy—another few minutes.
-Use a spoon to gently loosen and lift each cake; you may need to carefully scrape around the edges to release them.
-If any stick, drizzle a little oil between the sides of the Bánh Khọt and the pan to help them slide out easily.
-Serve & wrap:
+Cover with a lid and let them steam for 3–4 minutes.
+Remove the lid and let them continue cooking until the edges are golden and lacy.
+Use a spoon to gently loosen and lift them out.

 *Note: This post contains Amazon affiliate links.
 If you purchase the featured pan (or any item) through these links, I may earn a small commission at no extra cost to you.